dee-kap/deecode/content/books/einstein-his-life-and-universe.md

     <span class="star filled six">★</span>
 </div>

 During my primary school years, I knew that Albert Einstein was a famous scientist.
-During high school I discovered more about Einstien's scientific work most around Relativity.
+In high school I discovered more about Einstien's scientific work and heard the term Relativity and a few others.
 I was familiar with the words but had no idea what they meant.
 I'm not sure that I still understand Relativity but I do understand more than I did.

 Eienstein was a multifaceted person who was one of the smartest people to ever live.
 His discoveries changed the way we understand our world, the world beyond us and the entire universe.
 I only wish that I knew enough Physics to understand his works.
 Maybe some day I will get into studying it and enjoy the joy of understanding  Special Theory of Relativity, General Theory of Relativity,  The Photoelectric Effect, Wave-Particle Duality, Brownian movement, Quantum Theory of Light, Avogadro's Number, the relationship between mass and energy, Bose-Einstein Condensate etc.